sierra-alpha/wakahiki/README.rst

 wakahiki
 ========

-Wakahiki means crane in Moari, and that's just what this package does, it lifts up all your scritps and runs them in priority order on multiple threads where possible.
+Wakahiki means crane in Maori, and that's just what this package does, it lifts up all your scritps and runs them in priority order on multiple threads where possible.